Bryan Harnetiaux Playwrights’ Forum Festival

 For accessible seating availability and booking please contact the Box Office.

-Accessible seating on in the Studio Theatre is located on either side of performance space.
+Accessible seating in the Studio Theatre is located on either side of performance space.
 Up to 4 seats per performance.

 For parking and transit information, access, and hours, please click here for the ‘Know Before You Go’